nolim1t/nolim1t.github.io/_posts/2017-03-08-uploading-to-github-through-the-API.md

 ## Got code?

 Yes, I have some code which does this.
+In fact, I've also got a [NPM Package](https://github.com/nolim1t/create_github_commit) available which does the above (and more) so you can use this in AWS Lambda too.

 <script src="https://gist.github.com/nolim1t/7cf664ace50fc3b03740d1b9ad0ae8fc.js"></script>